lemocla/Codzilla/README.md

     - #### **Difference to design**

+      Additional grey colours were used to add structure to the page.

 # **FEATURES**

   - ## **Implemented features**

     Existing features as well as features left to implement can be found [here](documentation/features.md)

     [include screnshots]

   - ## **Features left to implement**